Subscribe

 ⚠️ If you suspect that your dog has consumed something toxic notify Animal Poison Control immediately: (888) 426-4435

-Diagnosing liver disease
+Diagnosing liver disease in dogs

 A definitive diagnosis is often difficult.
-The vet may perform a variety of tests when diagnosing liver disease.
+Your veterinarian may perform a variety of tests when diagnosing liver disease.
 The first thing they will do is look at your dog’s medical history for any primary illnesses or underlying causes of liver disease.
 Illnesses like pancreatitis and gallbladder diseases are often linked to liver damage.
 If they can identify a primary illness causing the liver disease, it will help determine a prognosis.

 Tests your vet may compose will include: